Brave New World Chapter 15 Summary

-Bernard and Helmholtz, having just arrived, discover the scene.
-Bernard stands around like a ninny and says, "Ford help him!", while Helmholtz counters with, "Ford helps those who help themselves," laughs maniacally, and pushes his way through the crowd towards John.
+- Bernard and Helmholtz, having just arrived, discover the scene.
+Bernard stands around like a ninny, saying, "Ford help him!," while Helmholtz counters with, "Ford helps those who help themselves," laughs maniacally, and pushes his way through the crowd toward John.

 - John rejoices to have another Helmholtz join him.
 He continues to yell "Free!" at the Deltas, which has even more of an effect when he shows them the empty soma box.

 - The Deltas flip out to see their drugs gone and start charging at Helmholtz and John.
 Bernard wonders if he should help, starts to, thinks better of it, and generally wastes time being indecisive over whether he values his own hide more than the lives of his friends until the police arrive.